Germany

 Allowance is adjusted on 1 January of each year based on the general costs of living of all private households in the previous calendar year.
 The amount of the allowances is determined without any discretion and is published by the president of the German Bundestag.

-In some countries, the amount of parliamentary salary is determined in reference to another salary scale, such as civil service salary scale, ministerial salary or the minimum wage of the country.
+The parliamentary salary is determined in reference to another salary scale In some countries, the amount of parliamentary salary is determined in reference to another salary scale, such as civil service salary scale, ministerial salary or the minimum wage of the country.

 The data valid for the year